-Mentoring of Housing Partners
+Mentoring of housing partners

-Non-Enhanced Licensed Adult Residential Facilities Non-Enhanced Licensed Adult Residential Facilities Adult Residential Facilities (ARF) are facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
+Non-Enhanced Licensed Adult Residential Facilities Non-Enhanced Licensed Adult Residential Facilities (ARF) are facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
 Adults may be physically handicapped, developmentally disabled, and/or mentally disabled.
 There are over 100 licensed ARFs in Kern County; however not all serve the mentally ill.

-Residential Care for the Elderly (RCFE): These facilities are State licensed, homelike environments that offer adult mental health clients through a 24- hour a day structured community living that supports a sober lifestyle.
+Residential Care for the Elderly (RCFE): These facilities are state licensed, homelike environments that offer adult mental health clients through a 24- hour a day structured community living that supports a sober lifestyle.
 These facilities provide services to persons 60 years of age and over and persons under 60 with comparable needs.
 RCFEs may also be known as assisted living facilities, retirement homes, and board and care homes.
 The facilities can range in size from six beds to over 100 beds.

-Sober Living Environments (SLE) These facilities are homelike environments that offer adult mental health clients a 24-hours a day structure community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.
+Sober Living Environments (SLE): These facilities are homelike environments that offer adult mental health clients a 24-hours a day structure community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.

-Unlicensed Room & Boards - These facilities are not licensed or certified by any state or local agencies.
+Unlicensed Room & Boards: These facilities are not licensed or certified by any state or local agencies.
 The facilities are homelike environments that offer adult mental health clients and supervised group living experience.
 KCMH currently links clients with approximately 30 homes ranging from 1-21 beds, usually 2 persons/room.
 Estimated current total capacity is 277 persons.